ardasumbul1/Speech-Recognition-Notepad/README.md

 # Speech-Recognition-Notepad
-I created a notepad that gets speech as input and adds new notes to the notepad
+I created a basic notepad that gets speech as input and adds new notes to the notepad